leo-arch/pacfree/README.md

 ![alt_tag](https://github.com/leo-arch/pacman-freedom/blob/master/free_pacman.png)

 I simply love Arch Linux' `pacman`; but I think it falls short when it comes to free-software.
-It simply makes no distinction at all between free and non-free software; and it should.
+It simply makes no distinction at all between free and non-free software; but it should.

 What I offer here is a simple `pacman` wrapper written in Bash and aimed to make `pacman` free-software aware by making use of Parabola's blacklist.
 The wrapper is very simple: every time the user attempts to install some package via the `-S` option, the wrapper will check the blacklist looking for the package.
 If found, that is, if the package is non-free, the user will be warned and asked whether or not she wants to continue.
 Next, if necessary, `pacman` will be called to do its thing.

-This point is absolutely relevant: WARNING the user about proprietary software is one thing, and FORCING the user not to install proprietary sofware, as Parabola does (via its `your-freedom` package), is a completely different thing.
+This point is absolutely relevant: WARNING the user about proprietary software is one thing, and FORCING the user NOT to install proprietary sofware, as Parabola does (via its `your-freedom` package), is a completely different thing.
 No one can be FORCED to be free; that's impossible.
 Freedom must be chosen, and there is no freedom without choices.
 It is the user herself, and not someone else, be it a person or a software, who must freely DECIDE not to install proprietary software.
-Someone who is forced tp do the right thing would be a good robot, a good machine, but not a good person.
+Someone who is forced to do the right thing would be a good robot, a good machine, but not a good person.
 This is where Parabola, and all the FSF endorsed distributions as well, is wrong; and this is why I wrote this wrapper: it will warn you about non-free software, but it's up to you what to do about it.

-Of course, the wrapper is far from perfect, but it's better than nothing.
+Even if you are concerned with free-software, just as I am, you don't need to move away from Arch: it is just too great to be left behind.
+Instead, you can help to make it even better, freer, and more powerful.
+This is the reason of this wrapper.
+Of course, it is far from perfect, but it's better than none.

 ## Using pacman-freedom: